 Online assessments show where staff need to develop greater sensitivity when dealing with health care professionals

-TRUMBULL, CT — November 4, 2020 — Pharmaceutical employers must urgently ensure that their sales teams have the skills and sensitivity to build trust with customers.
+TRUMBULL, CT USA — November 4, 2020 — Pharmaceutical employers must urgently ensure that their sales teams have the skills and sensitivity to build trust with customers.
 Questionmark, the online assessment provider, is urging employers to ensure that their workforces have five crucial skills.

 These are particularly critical during this generation-defining public health crisis which is forcing pharma companies to work with customers online rather than in person.